christienetto/mpvssh/README.md

 ## Getting Started 🚀

 1. Clone this repository to your local machine.
-2. Set up the Go backend.
+2. Set up the Go backend by go run main.go and frontend by npx expo start --tunnel.

-3. Open Expo Go on your phone and scan the QR code to access the app.
+4. Open Expo Go on your phone and scan the QR code to access the app.
-4. Enjoy seamless media control with just a few taps!
+5. Enjoy seamless media control with just a few taps!

 ---